UCF Knights football

 The UCF Knights football team represents the University of Central Florida in the sport of American football.
 The Knights compete in the Division I Football Bowl Subdivision (FBS) of the National Collegiate Athletic Association (NCAA) and are a member of the Big 12 Conference.
-The Knights play their home games at the 45,301-seat Acrisure Bounce House, which is located on UCF's main campus east of Orlando, Florida, United States.
+The Knights play their home games at 45,906-seat Acrisure Bounce House, which is located on UCF's main campus east of Orlando, Florida, United States.

 UCF first fielded a varsity football team in the fall of 1979 as an NCAA Division III program and subsequently completed their ascension to Division I–A, now known as the Division I Football Bowl Subdivision (FBS), in 1996, becoming the first program in NCAA history to have played in all four divisions of football (and the only one until James Madison joined FBS in 2022).
 As a Division I–AA program, the Knights made the 1990 and 1993 playoffs, and were picked as the preseason No. 1 team to start the 1994 season.

-As of November 8, 2025, UCF has compiled 303 claimed victories, six division titles, and six conference championships.
+Through September 20, 2026, UCF has compiled 306 claimed victories, six division titles, and six conference championships.

 The Knights have made 15 postseason appearances since joining the FBS, including winning one Bowl Championship Series bowl, the 2014 Fiesta Bowl, and one New Year's Six bowl, the 2018 Peach Bowl.
 The program has produced one Consensus All-American, Kevin Smith in 2007.